Important Update: One Big Beautiful Bill Act

 Were changes made to the Pell Grant enrollment requirement?

-Provisions for changing the definition of full-time enrollment and eliminating eligibility for less-than-half time enrollment for the Pell grant were not included in the final legislation.
+Provisions for changing the definition of full-time enrollment and eliminating eligibility for less-than-half time enrollment for the Pell Grant were not included in the final legislation.

 -